Zingle/rest-api-documentation/messages/README.md

-attachments | array | Array of string URIs where file attachments may be downloaded created_at | UNIX timestamp | Date the Message was created read_at | UNIX timestamp | Date the Message was marked as read by the recipient
+attachments | array | Array of string URIs where file attachments may be downloaded created_at | UNIX timestamp | Date the Message was created read_at | UNIX timestamp | Date the Message was marked as read by the recipient is_delayed | boolean | True if a message is delayed and has not been sent yet execute_at | UNIX timestamp | Date when a delayed message is scheduled to be sent executed_at | UNIX timestamp | Date when a delayed message was sent

 [Template]: /templates/README.md